Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 This repository makes extensive use of [debug][44] (through [rejoinder][45]).
 Should you wish to view all possible debugging output, [export `DEBUG='*'`][46].
-To get debugging output for just this application/pipeline, [export `DEBUG='@xunnamius/do-not-install:*'`][46].
+To get debugging output for just this project's components, [export `DEBUG='@xunnamius/do-not-install:*'`][46].

 The ideal contributor flow is as follows: